-11.12.
-Capital Gains Tax implications on conversion of preference shares into equity shares
+11.11.
+Capital Gains Tax implications on conversion of debentures into shares

-The Client may invest in convertible preference shares of Indian portfolio companies which may convert into equity shares of the company at a later date.
-Conversion of such convertible preference shares of a company into equity shares of that company is not regarded as a transfer under the ITA.
-Hence, no capital gains would arise in the hands of the beneficiaries on conversion of preference share of a company into equity shares.
-At the time of transfer of the converted equity shares, the cost of acquisition of a preference share would be deemed to be the cost of acquisition of such equity shares.
-Further, the holding period of the equity shares would commence from the date of allotment of preference share.
+The Client may invest in debt securities / debentures of Indian portfolio companies which may convert into shares of the company at a later date.
+Conversion of such debt securities / debentures of a company into shares of that company is not regarded as a transfer under the ITA.
+Hence, no capital gains would arise in the hands of the beneficiaries on conversion of convertible debentures of a company into shares.
+At the time of transfer of the converted shares, the cost of acquisition of a convertible debenture would be deemed to be the cost of acquisition of such shares.
+Further, the holding period of the shares would commence from the date of allotment of debentures.